mixologee/tirvandor/homebrewery-files/shattered-oaths-homebrewery.md

 >
 > *(He drifts closer, studying you with ancient eyes)*
 >
 > *"I am Arcturus, High Mage of the Order of the Unveiled Truth.
-I died three thousand years ago in the First Worldrend, binding my spirit to this archive so that forbidden knowledge would not be lost when civilizations fell.
-Since then, I have watched seven kingdoms rise, corrupt, and collapse on this very spot.
+I died..."* *(He pauses, translucent brow furrowing)* *"...three thousand years ago?
+No, that's not right.
+Twelve hundred?
+The centuries blur together when you're dead.
+Time becomes... unreliable.
+I bound my spirit to this archive during the Worldrend so that forbidden knowledge would not be lost when civilizations fell.
+Since then, I have watched kingdoms rise, corrupt, and collapse on this very spot.
 I have seen history rewritten by victors, truth buried beneath lies, and the same mistakes repeated across millennia.
 I am very, very tired."*

+**DM Note:** Arcturus frequently confuses timelines after 1,247 years as a ghost.
+He sometimes says "three thousand years" or "centuries" interchangeably.
+This is intentional character flavor—his grasp on linear time has eroded.

 **If Party Asks Why They're Here:**